cougz/ovh-techlabs/README.md

 ## 🎯 About OVHcloud TechLabs

-OVHcloud TechLabs is our flagship technical workshop event designed to provide hands-on experience with OVHcloud services.
+OVHcloud TechLabs is our technical workshop event designed to provide hands-on experience with OVHcloud services.
 This repository contains the complete platform used to deliver these events:

 - **Automated Infrastructure**: Deploy isolated cloud environments for each workshop attendee
 - **Workshop Content**: Step-by-step tutorials and workbooks for various OVHcloud services
 - **Self-Service Platform**: Web dashboard for workshop management and monitoring
-- **Scalable Architecture**: Support for workshops with up to 50 attendees
+- **Scalable Architecture**: Support for workshops with multiple attendees

 ## 📁 Repository Structure